Kalindhor/Kalindhor/README.md

 - 👋 Hi, I’m @Kalindhor
-- 👀 I’m interested in Webdesign
+- 👀 I’m interested in Web design
-- 🌱 I’m currently learning Webdesign and marketing
+- 🌱 I’m currently learning Web design and marketing
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me